 - Email address (to communicate details)

-- Mailing address (for gift delivery)
+- Mailing address (for gift delivery, if needed)

 - Wishlist or favorite things list (if desired)